 Royal Oak 7.8/10

 Hmm.
 A strange place.
-It's another peaceful little neighbourhood mall, in dreary Mt Wellington, with a wonderful entrance – clean glass, and two big tubs of flowers - and lovely natural light, a quite good Humphrey the bear ride for little kids, and a cheerful vibe.
+It's another peaceful little neighbourhood mall, in dreary Mt Roskill, with a wonderful entrance – clean glass, and two big tubs of flowers - and lovely natural light, a quite good Humphrey the bear ride for little kids, and a cheerful vibe.
 It has a picture framer, a florist, five joints in the food hall including Bunny ("Your food buddy").

 But the first thing you see when you enter are three shops with CLOSING DOWN signs, and a fourth already vacant.
 Upstairs is empty and barren; downstairs is weird and barren.
 It gives the place a deserted and frankly depressing aspect.